 Boyle serves the American Choral Directors Association at the state and divisional level.
 He is the ACDA PA College and University Repertoire and Standards Chair and the Men’s Choir R & S Chair for the Eastern Division.
 In addition, he is assisting in the planning of the 2016 Eastern Division Convention to be held in Boston, Massachusetts.
 Boyle is also proud to serve Phi Mu Alph Sinfonia as the Deputy Province Governor of Province 39.

-Dr. Bergonzi has received research grants from the National Endowment for the Arts and the Yamaha Music Education Research Project for secondary analysis of large-scale, nationally representative data to determine any predictive effects of arts/music education on arts/music participation later in life.
+In addition to his teaching responsibilities, Dr. Bergonzi has served as a guest conductor for all-state and regional honors youth orchestras throughout Asia, Australia, and North America.
+He has been on the faculties of the Eastman Summer Seminar in Hamamatsu (Japan), and the International String Workshops.
 He has written for the American String Teacher, the Music Educators Journal, and the Journal of Research in Music Education.
 Dr. Bergonzi contributed a chapter on teacher preparation for work in diverse classrooms in the ASTA publication, String Teaching in America: Strategies for a Diverse Society, and a chapter, “Gender and Sexual Diversity Challenges (for Socially Just) Music Education” in The Oxford Handbook of Social Justice in Music Education (2015).
-He was co-author of Effects of Arts Education on Participation in the Arts and Americans’ Musical Preferences (National Endowment for the Arts, 1996/2002) and of Teaching Music Through Performance in Orchestra, Volumes 1, 2, and 3 (GIA, 2002/2003/2007).
-His Rounds and Canons for Strings: Shaping Musical Independence and arrangements for younger orchestras are published by Kjos Publishers and Alfred Music Publishing He was co-director of Establishing Identity: LGBTQ Studies & Music Education I -III (2010/2012/2016)), symposia designed to provide energy to the discussion of how LGBTQ issues operate within music education in terms of research, curriculum, teacher preparation, and the musical lives and careers of LGBTQ music students and teachers.
+He is co-author of Effects of Arts Education on Participation in the Arts (National Endowment for the Arts, 1996) and of Teaching Music Through Performance in Orchestra Volumes 1, 2, and 3 (GIA, 2002/2003/2007).
+His Rounds and Canons for Strings: Shaping Musical Independence and arrangements for younger orchestras are published by Kjos Publishers and Alfred Music Publishing.
+He was co-director of Establishing Identity: LGBTQ Studies & Music Education I -III (2010/2012/2016, symposia designed to provide energy to the discussion of how LGBTQ issues operate within music education in terms of research, curriculum, teacher preparation, and the musical lives and careers of LGBTQ music students and teachers.